Soham2974/fire-detection-alert-system-sem4/Readme.md

 # The project provides a \*\*low-cost and effective solution\*\* for fire detection and ensures \*\*early alerts\*\* to prevent casualties and damage.

+## Support

+For more information or assistance, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/soham-ghadigaonkar-2b8827239/).